madneal/htb/Bashed/README.md

 ![AgfJCd.png](https://s2.ax1x.com/2019/04/04/AgfJCd.png)

 `phpbash` seems to be a webshell tool.
-And there is a github repository [phpbash](https://github.com/Arrexel/phpbash) introduce the tool.
+And there is a github repository [phpbash](https://github.com/Arrexel/phpbash) introduces the tool.
 The introduction of the repo is to drop the file to target and access it by `http://ip/uploads/phpbash.php`.
-We try to access `http://10.10.10.68/uploads/phpbash.php`.
-But the file sems not to be here.
+Try to access `http://10.10.10.68/uploads/phpbash.php`.
+But the file seems not to be here.

 Utilize the dirbuster to enumerate the directories.